welmoznine/AdventOfCode/README.md

   - **Day 2, Part 2**: Find invalid gift shop IDs, where any number made of a repeating sequence at least twice is invalid.
   - **Day 3, Part 1**: Determine the largest possible joltage from each battery bank by turning on exactly two batteries; sum them across all banks.
   - **Day 3, Part 2**: Determine the largest possible joltage from each battery bank by turning on exactly twelve batteries; sum them across all banks.
+  - **Day 4, Part 1**: Count the rolls of paper (@) that a forklift can access (fewer than four rolls in the eight adjacent positions).
+  - **Day 4, Part 2**: Repeatedly remove accessible rolls of paper until no more can be removed; count the total number removed.